waleedalmadhab/search_choices/README.md

 # search_choices

-Widget to let the user search through a keyword string typed on a customizable keyboard in a single or multiple choices list presented as a dropdown in a dialog box or a menu.
+Highly versatile Widget to let the user search through a keyword string typed on a customizable keyboard in a single or multiple choices list presented as a dropdown in a dialog box or a menu.
+Supports pagination and future/network/API/webservice searches.

 ## Platforms